Skip to content

 Background

-The city lies roughly 120 km from the Zaporizhzhia Nuclear Power Plant (ZNPP), which blacked out for the 13th time during the same period as diesel backup power ran for 90 minutes.
+The city lies roughly 120 km from the Zaporizhzhia Nuclear Power Plant (ZNPP), which experienced its 13th blackout during the same period as diesel backup power ran for 90 minutes.
 Dnipro's power grid feeds portions of the ZNPP's external power supply, making attacks on the city's infrastructure indirectly relevant to nuclear safety.

 Dnipro has been a target of Russian long-range strikes since the start of the full-scale invasion in February 2022.
-The city's apartment blocks have been struck by Kinzhal missiles and Shahed drones, producing documented civilian casualties.
+The city's residential buildings have been struck by Kinzhal missiles and Shahed drones, producing documented civilian casualties.
 It serves as a rear-area military logistics centre and has not experienced ground-level combat.
+As of May 2026, Dnipro remains one of the few large Ukrainian cities with a functioning industrial base, making it both a strategic asset and a consistent target.